 When you use your oven, it puts additional heat into your home.
-Plan your menu with recipes which require to little to no cooking if you can.
+Plan your menu with recipes which require little to no cooking, if you can.
 If you must use the oven, do so early in the morning and bake ahead of time.

 6. Keep the blinds/curtains closed

 Turn your blinds counterclockwise (pointing “up”) to keep sun and heat from filtering into your room.
-This will keep the sun from filtering in, which can in turn heat up your home.
+It will prevent the sun from filtering in, which can, in turn, heat up your home.